 If the Editor has been used since the user logged in, the filespec does not have to be specified for either the CREATE or EDIT commands, as the Editor will assume the filespec and switches of the previous CREATE or EDIT command.
 If no filespec is specified on the first use of the Editor, the fatal error message "?CMLNPC No previous command" is generated and the user returns to Monitor mode.
-Otherwise, if the exist, the not file specified does fatal error "?EDIFNF LOOKUP, No file: filespec" is generated and the user returns to Monitor mode.
-If no filespec is specified on a CREATE command but Editor has been previously used, the "%EDISEF Superseding existing file" is given but the existing file not overwritten until a SAVE, FILE or RUN command is given.
+Otherwise, if the file specified does not exist, the fatal error message "?EDIFNF LOOKUP, No file: filespec" is generated and the user returns to Monitor mode.
+If no filespec is specified on a CREATE command but the Editor has been previously used, the warning "%EDISEF Superseding existing file" is given but the existing file is not overwritten until a SAVE, FILE or RUN command is given.